danguilherme/uno/README.md

     ```
     There are two different ways to play regarding drawing new cards.
 The Official Uno Rules states that after a card is drawn the player can discard it if it is a match, or if not, play passes on to the next player.
 The other type is where players continue to draw cards until they have a match, even if it is 10 times.
     ```
-  - if the first card from the Discard Pile (choosen by the system, from Draw Pile) is an Action Card, its action must be carried out
+  - if the first card from the Discard Pile (chosen by the system, from Draw Pile) is an Action Card, its action must be carried out
     - exception is for wild cards.
 If one is the first card from the Discard Pile, return them to the Draw Pile, shuffle it, and try to get first card
   - game continues until a player has one card left.
 The moment a player has just one card they must yell “**UNO!**”
     - If they are caught not saying “Uno” by another player before any card has been played, the player must draw two new cards.